 Smart marketing is best achieved through non-traditional techniques that are executed inside your restaurant and among your existing customer base.
 Restaurant promotion opportunities abound if you look at your situation through the right lens.
 Use the ideas above to spark your own thinking of similar underutilized programs in your own operation and reap the rewards as other successful restaurants are around the country.

-Have you tried any of the above tactics? or something similar before?
-We would love to hear your thoughts, comments and questions.
+Have you tried any of the above tactics?
+We would love to hear your thoughts, comments, and questions.